Local Calabi-Yau manifolds of type \tilde{A} via SYZ mirror symmetry: SYZ mirrors of toric Calabi--Yau manifolds of infinite-type

 \section{SYZ mirrors of toric Calabi--Yau manifolds of infinite-type}

 The Strominger--Yau--Zaslow (SYZ) conjecture \cite{SYZ} provides a foundational geometric understanding of mirror symmetry.
 It asserts that, for a mirror pair of Calabi--Yau manifolds $X$ and $Y$, there exist Lagrangian torus fibrations $\pi:X\to B$ and $\pi^\vee:Y\to B$ which are ideally fiberwise-dual to each other.
 It suggests a geometric construction of the mirror $Y$ by fiberwise dualizing a Lagrangian torus fibration on $X$.
+In this article, we will use the formulation of an SYZ mirror (with quantum corrections) given in \cite[Section 2]{CLL}.

-The SYZ mirror of a toric Calabi--Yau manifold of finite-type has been constructed in \cite{CLL}.
+The SYZ mirror of a toric Calabi--Yau manifold of finite-type was constructed in \cite{CLL}.
 In this section we consider the SYZ mirror of a toric Calabi--Yau manifold of infinite-type.
 The construction is similar and so we shall be brief.
 More precisely we construct the SYZ mirror of a neighborhood of an anti-canonical toric divisor in a toric Calabi--Yau manifolds of infinite-type, which contains the essential information of open Gromov--Witten theory.

 Technically the SYZ mirror of a toric manifold of infinite-type involves infinitely many K\"ahler parameters, and also the mirror Laurent series in $z$ contains infinitely many terms.
 We shall need the topological ring of formal series $\C[u,v][[z_1^{\pm 1}, \ldots, z_{n-1}^{\pm 1}]][[q_1,\ldots]]^f/I$ where the mirror Laurent series lives in.